 Executive Vice President and CEO of Retail

 Mike Frank is Executive Vice President and CEO of Retail at Nutrien.

 Mike has more than 25 years of experience in the agricultural industry, with expertise in sales, marketing and general management.
 He also has experience in global supply chain and geographic distribution channels, digital commerce strategies, cultural and digital transformation and leadership of global teams.

 Before joining Agrium in September 2017 as Executive Vice President and President, Retail Business Unit, Mike spent more than two decades working in senior roles at Monsanto Company, where he was most recently Senior Vice President and Chief Commercial Officer.
 He holds a degree in agricultural engineering from the University of Saskatchewan and a Master of Business Administration from Northwestern University.

 Susan Jones is Executive Advisor to the CEO at Nutrien.

-Susan has worked in a variety of roles since she joined the company in 2005, including Business Development and Strategy; Managing Director of the European Distribution Business; Vice President of Wholesale Sales, Marketing and Logistics; and Chief Legal Officer; and Executive Vice President and President of Phosphate.
-Most recently Susan was Executive Vice President and President of Phosphate.
+Susan has worked in a variety of roles since she joined the company in 2005, including Business Development and Strategy; Managing Director of the European Distribution Business; Vice President of Wholesale Sales, Marketing and Logistics; Chief Legal Officer; and Executive Vice President and President of Phosphate.
+Most recently Susan was Executive Vice President and CEO, Potash.

 Susan is a member of the Board of Directors for Gibson Energy.
 She has served on the United Way, the agricultural sub-section of the Canadian Bar Association and has been an active member and supporter of the company’s women’s leadership group.
 In 2017, Susan was named Deal Maker of the Year at the Canadian General Counsel Awards.